 5. Forgetting to Be Genuine

 You can have the best pitch, the best card, and the best smile, but if it feels fake, people notice.
 Real connections happen when you’re honest about who you are and what you care about.
 You won’t click with everyone, and that’s fine, so focus on quality.
-Be open, share your experiences, and talk about what motivates you.
-The strongest connections come from shared values and trust, not just shared goals.
+Being authentic prevents one of the mistakes entrepreneurs make.
+The strongest connections come from shared values, not just shared goals.

 Building Relationships That Actually Matter